firatkiral/pypeek/README.md

 # PyPeek - Screen Capture & Recording With Annotations

-### Simple screen recorder with an easy to use interface and annotation features.
+### Cross platform screen recorder with an easy to use interface and annotation features.

 <br/>
 <br/>